Living Legacy Project Board of Directors

 Gordon Gibson has been involved in organizing and leading pilgrimages to civil rights sites since 2004.
 During the first weeks after Gordon was ordained, he was in Selma, Alabama, taking part in early phases of the 1965 voting rights campaign there.
 He also brings his experience of living in Mississippi 1969-1984 when he was the Unitarian Universalist minister in the state.
 For seven of those years he was also an investigator for the Equal Employment Opportunity Commission.
 In retirement, Judy and Gordon Gibson live in Knoxville, Tennessee.
 Gordon is the author of Southern Witness: Unitarians and Universalists in the Civil Rights Era, an engaging account of the roles that UU individuals and congregations played in the civil rights movement in the South in the 1950s and '60s.
 Gordon currently serves as a member of the Board and as the LLP historian.

-John Harris, Board Member and Treasurer
+Mr. John Harris, Treasurer

 John Harris’s interest has always been in the area of Racial/Social Justice and Anti-Oppression Work.
 John’s involvement in Unitarian Universalism began in in 1990 at the UU Congregation of the Palisades (UUCP), Englewood, NJ where he served as a Board Trustee and as a Racial and Social Justice Team Member.
 He also served on the Metro NY District Anti-Racism Team.
 In 2001 he and his wife Kathy moved to MD and joined the UU Congregation of Columbia (UUCC) where John served as a Trustee, and as a Black Lives Matter Team Member.
 Prior to this, he served as Social Action Committee Co-Chair.
 In the wider UU community, John served on The Journey Toward Wholeness Transformation Team, Joseph Priestley District; and on the Board of the Unitarian Universalists for Social Justice in the National Capital Region (UUSJ).
 In the local community John is a member of the Mental Health Players of Maryland (MPH), a group that uses role-play and interactive audience participation in addressing a comprehensive range of societal problems.

-Julian Sharp, Board Member
+Mr. Julian Sharp, Board Member

 Julian Sharp is on the faculty at Sterling College in Vermont where he teaches courses at the intersection of spirituality, the natural world, and social justice in the concentration of environmental humanities.
 His courses include Community Organizing for Social and Political Change, Spirituality of Place, and Intro to Race.
 He is a recent graduate of the Pacific School of Religion, part of the consortium among the University of California at Berkeley and the Graduate Theological Union.
 He has served as a board member of local and national organizations including the Unitarian Universalist Association, the Craftsbury Prudential Water Board, and the Craftsbury Community Care Center.
 Julian brings expertise as an activist/organizer, spiritual leader, and institutional leader.
 He has worked on local, state, and national political campaigns, including as an organizer for the American Civil Liberties Union of Northern California, and for MassEquality in Massachusetts where he organized for marriage equality.

-Pamela Zappardino, Board Member
+Dr. Pamela Zappardino, Vice-President

 Pamela Zappardino holds a doctoral degree in Psychology from the University of RI and is a graduate of Leadership RI and Leadership Maryland.
 She serves on the Boards of Common Ground on the Hill, Rape Crisis Intervention Services of Carroll County, the Carroll County NAACP, the Community Foundation of Carroll County and the Living Legacy Project as well as on the steering committees of the WMC Heritage Society at McDaniel College and Carroll Citizens for Racial Equality.
 She has been on the Carroll County Public Schools’ Council for Multicultural Education for 15 years.